liuyizhouye/Barra_copycat/README.md

-# toraniko
+# Barra Copycat

-Toraniko is a complete implementation of a risk model suitable for quantitative and systematic trading at institutional scale.
+Barra Copycat is a complete implementation of a risk model suitable for quantitative and systematic trading at institutional scale.
 In particular, it is a characteristic factor model in the same vein as Barra and Axioma (in fact, given the same datasets, it approximately reproduces Barra's estimated factor returns).

 ![mom_factor](https://github.com/user-attachments/assets/f9d2927c-e899-4fd6-944c-8f9a104b410f)